ceddl/ceddl-website-and-spec/docs/HTML-Interface.md

 ```

-Pressing enter on the form of Clicking the submit button would yield the following event and payload:
+Enter on the form of Clicking the submit button would yield the following event and payload:

 ```js
 CEDDL.eventbus.on('contactform', function (data) {